Gerrit0/gerrit0.github.io/content/blog/gift-swapping.md

 since it considers all previously discovered solutions.
 It might be worth changing this to only consider the previous N solutions, but again, it wasn't slow enough to be a problem with 12 people.

+## Update 2024-06-22

+It was recently pointed out to me that while retrieving every solution for this problem is exponential, it also lends itself very nicely to an alternative form which will produce a result without this problem.
+The trick is to recognize that we only ever need a small fraction of the valid results.
+People don't live long enough to see a full sequence of swaps for more than a small group!

+With that in mind, we can just pick a possible solution by shuffling the list of people and then either keep the result if it matches all of our criteria, or try again with another random solution.

+The tool below has been updated to use the random shuffle method if there are more than eight names.
+I arbitrarily picked `3 * # names` as a number of shuffles to try for each year, selecting the most optimal result from that year's set of shuffles.

 ## Tool

+All processing is done on your computer, no data is sent to any servers.

 Input the list of people to be included in the gift swap here, one per line: